Son of Sam (band): History

 In December 2007, messages on the Horror High website indicated that a follow-up record was being made.
 Davey Havok did not return on vocals as, although he had said numerous times that he would love to make a new Son of Sam album, he was too busy with commitments to AFI's record label, Interscope.
 Todd Youth released a statement saying while Havok would not be doing vocals, he had given the rest of the band his full blessing in seeking a replacement vocalist.

 Youth enlisted the talents of Chelsea Smiles bandmate Sky Vaughan-Jayne (real name Jonathan Ian Skye Jayne, and in this incarnation, Ian Thorne) to take up Havok's former mantle, and the band signed to Horror High records.
 The second album Into the Night was recorded and released in 2008.
 With the release of the second LP they embarked on a small American tour.

 Todd Youth died on October 27, 2018.

 On March 24, 2020, the band's Facebook page posted a link to their website, where a page was titled "Son of Sam returns: 2020–2021" and Ian Thorne and Steve Zing were listed as current members.
-There was no future updates.
+There were no further updates.
 In 2024, London May and Steve Zing approached brothers Colin and Taylor Young of Twitching Tongues and God's Hate to be members in a reunited Son of Sam.
 This reunion did not come to fruition except for a demo recording of "Michael".